-Historically, the State Fair sees its lowest attendance on days six and seven, which are the solo Tuesday and Wednesday dates during the Fair’s 12 day run.
+Historically, the State Fair sees its lowest attendance on days six and seven, which are the only Tuesday and Wednesday dates during the Fair’s 12 day run.
 It’s considerably different.
 You can see previous State Fair attendance numbers here.

 My other favorite day is Thrifty Thursday, which is always the first day of the State Fair.
-Everything is clean, people are happy, there are discounts on admission and there are typically less people who attend the first day, although it is higher than days 6 or 7.
+Everything is clean, people are happy, there are discounts on admission and there are typically less people who attend the first day, although it is higher than days 6 and 7.